Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Introduction

 \section{Introduction}

 The excess of high-redshift sources near low-redshift mass structures, known as magnification bias, has the potential to serve as a valuable tool for investigating the large-scale structure of the universe and the distribution of dark matter when applied to background submillimeter galaxies \citep[][and references therein]{BON22}.
-By providing independent constraints on cosmological parameters, measurements of magnification bias complement other cosmological probes.
-This phenomenon is caused by gravitational lensing, whereby the distribution of matter in the universe, including galaxies and clusters of galaxies, bends light as it travels through space, resulting in the apparent brightness and size of distant objects being magnified or distorted \citep[e.g.][]{SCH92}.
+This can be done by providing independent constraints on cosmological parameters, whereby measurements of the magnification bias can complement other cosmological probes.
+The phenomenon caused by gravitational lensing, namely, the distribution of matter in the Universe (including galaxies and clusters of galaxies) bending light as it travels through space, which results in the apparent brightness and size of distant objects being magnified or distorted \citep[e.g.][]{SCH92}.
 The magnification bias effect manifests as a significant cross-correlation function between two source samples with different redshift ranges, indicating that the large-scale structure traced by the foreground sources is amplifying the background ones.
 This phenomenon has been observed in various situations, such as the correlation between galaxies and quasars \citep[e.g.][]{SCR05, MEN10}, Herschel sources and Lyman-break galaxies \citep[][]{HIL13}, and between the cosmic microwave background (CMB) and other sources \citep[][]{BIA15, BIA16}.
-In particular, submillimeter galaxies (SMGs) are very suitable as background sources due to their exceptional properties, which include a steep luminosity function, high redshifts, and faint optical band emission \citep[refer to][amog others]{GON12, BLA96, Neg07, NEG10, NEG17, GON17, BUS12, BUS13, FU12, WAR13, CAL14, NAY16, Bak20}.
-Previous studies have exhibited the magnification bias effect on SMGs and have measured it to derive both astrophysical and cosmological information \citep[][]{GON17, BON20, CUE21, GON21}.
+In particular, submillimeter galaxies (SMGs) are very suitable as background sources due to their exceptional properties, which include a steep luminosity function, high redshifts, and faint optical band emission \citep[see e.g.][]{GON12, BLA96, Neg07, NEG10, NEG17, GON17, BUS12, BUS13, FU12, WAR13, CAL14, NAY16, Bak20}.
+Previous studies have demonstrated the magnification bias effect on SMGs and have measured it to derive both astrophysical and cosmological information \citep[][]{GON17, BON20, CUE21, GON21}.
 Additionally, the ability to divide the foreground sample into distinct redshift bins allows for a more detailed tomographic analysis \citep[][]{BON21, CUE22}.